Ordisoftware/Hebrew-Calendar/README.md

 - Improve reminder sound selection box with more choices.
 - Improve preferences form.
 - Improve information menu.
-- Improve copy to clipboard to use the current view (text report, month image or grid csv).
-- Change save actions to save the current view (text report, month image or grid csv).
 - Improve UI/UX.
 - Optimize by preloading sounds lists in a thread.
 - Refactor project folders hierarchy.